kubermatic/docs/content/kubelb/main/tutorials/security/dns/_index.en.md

 ### Install External-dns

 Install [External-dns](https://bitnami.com/stack/external-dns/helm) to manage DNS records for the tenant clusters.
-A sample configuration to use external-dns with AWS Route53 and domain <example.com> is shown below:
+A sample configuration to use external-dns with AWS Route53 and domain <example.com> is shown below.

+**This is just an example to give you a headstart.
+For more details on setting up external-dns for different providers, visit [Official Documentation](https://kubernetes-sigs.github.io/external-dns).**

 #### Values.yaml